1749-1769 E 33rd Ave rezoning application

 We’re generally in favour of this application—great to see some more smart density come to our neighbourhood.
 Our question is: is there a traffic management l plan for the commercial street intersections at 33rd, i.e. new traffic signals being considered?

-S. Chase asked almost 2 years ago
+S. Chase asked over 2 years ago

 As part of the rezoning process, Engineering staff review the application with respect transportation impacts and, if identified, may include development conditions for off-site requirements to improve transportation operations and safety for pedestrians, cyclists, and motorists adjacent to the site.